Vladislav Khodasevich

-Vladislav Felitsianovich Khodasevich (Владисла́в Фелициа́нович Ходасе́вич; 16 May 1886 – 14 June 1939) was an influential Russian poet and literary critic who presided over the Berlin circle of Russian emigre litterateurs.
+Vladislav Felitsianovich Khodasevich (Владисла́в Фелициа́нович Ходасе́вич; 16 May (28 May) 1886 – 14 June 1939) was an influential Russian poet and literary critic who presided over the Berlin circle of Russian emigre litterateurs.

 Life and career

-Khodasevich was born in Moscow into a family of Felitsian Khodasevich (Polish: Felicjan Chodasiewicz), a Polish nobleman, and Sofiia Iakovlevna (née Brafman), a woman of Jewish descent whose family had converted to Christianity.
+Khodasevich was born in Moscow into a family of Felitsian Khodasevich and Sofiia Iakovlevna (née Brafman), a woman of Jewish descent whose family had converted to Christianity.
+Earlier claims that his father was of Polish noble or Lithuanian descent are not supported by documentary evidence.
+The surname “Khodasevich” is of Belarusian origin, derived from the given name Khadas’ (Faddey).
+Archival evidence shows that the Khodasevich family were registered as petty bourgeois of Minsk in 1891, residing in Moscow.
+While still a student at the Imperial Academy of Arts in St. Petersburg, Felitsian Khodasevich contracted in 1861 to paint icons for the Church of the Transfiguration in the town of Rakaw completing the work the following year.

 His grandfather Jacob Brafman was famous as a Jewish convert to Russian Orthodoxy who authored The Book of the Kahal (1869), a polemical forerunner of the Protocols of the Elders of Zion.
-He left the Moscow University after understanding that poetry was his true vocation.
+He left Moscow University after understanding that poetry was his true vocation.
 Khodasevich's first collections of poems, Youth (1907) and A Happy Little House (1914), were subsequently discarded by him as immature.

 In the year 1917, Khodasevich gained wider renown by writing a superb short piece The Way of Corn, a reflection on the biblical image of wheat as a plant that cannot live if it does not first die.
 This poem is eponymous with Khodasevich's best known collection of verse, first published in 1920 and revised in 1922.

 Patronized by Maxim Gorky, Khodasevich and his wife Nina Berberova (herself a distinguished littérateur, 1901–1993) left Russia for Gorky's villa in Sorrento, Italy.
 Later they moved to Berlin, where they took up with Andrei Bely.
 Khodasevich's complicated relationship with this maverick genius ended with a scandalous rupture, followed by the latter's return to Moscow.
 In his memoirs, Bely presented an unforgettable, expressionistic, and very partial portrayal of Khodasevich.